-22 members of the HRMM medical team from Antioch, California have the hit streets of downtown Lima at the doorsteps of the birthplace of St. Martin Deporres.
+15 members of the HRMM medical team from Antioch, California have the hit streets of downtown Lima at the doorsteps of the birthplace of St. Martin Deporres.
 The team is comprised of doctors and nurses who will provie care to over one thousand patients at the VIDA project "Casa Hogar.".

 The Team provies basic Internal Medicine and will be focusing on youth and the elderly, as Casa Hogar runs both youth and senior programs.
 The team will set up shop right in the street with tents to care in Lima's poorest neighborhoods.
 The VIDA team faciliated the transportation of over $250,000 in medicine and supplies to be used during the two week mission.
-In addition, four 5th year peruvian medical students have joined the mission to hone their skills and learn from physicians and nurses who work at some of the most presitgous medical schools in the United States.
+In addition peruvian medical students have joined the mission to hone their skills and learn from physicians and nurses who work at some of the most presitgous medical schools in the United States.
 These students are working on a program to establish ongoing care after the medical team leaves.

-In addition, VIDA's container is due to arrive August 1, 2014.
-The shipment is carrying medical equipment and supplies to outfit the clinic.
-The shipment is carrying hundreds of walkers, canes and other ambulatory items that will provide mobility to the program's senior citizens.
 This effort is the result of the hard work of VIDA Peru, HRMM, Peruvian Ministry of Health, San Francisco Consul General of Peru and VIDA USA.

-Project Reports on GlobalGiving are posted directly to globalgiving.org by Project Leaders as they are completed, generally every 3-4 months.
+Project reports on GlobalGiving are posted directly to globalgiving.org by Project Leaders as they are completed, generally every 3-4 months.
 To protect the integrity of these documents, GlobalGiving does not alter them; therefore you may find some language or formatting issues.

-If you donate to this project or have donated to this project, you will get an e-mail when this project posts a report.
-You can also subscribe for reports via e-mail without donating.
+If you donate to this project or have donated to this project, you can recieve an email when this project posts a report.
+You can also subscribe for reports without donating.